anand92490/burger/README.md

 # 🍔 Eat-da-Burger!

-Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+Eat-Da-Burger! is a burger logger app that lets users input the names of burgers they'd like to eat and devour the burger virtually.

 ##### https://powerful-brushlands-10172.herokuapp.com/

 ## Overview

 This application is created using MySQL, Node, Express, Handlebars and ORM to log the burgers.
-I've used MVC (Model View Controller) design pattern.
-Node and MySQL to query and route data in the app, and Handlebars to generate the HTML.
+It uses MVC (Model View Controller) design pattern.
+Node and MySQL are used to query and route data in the app, and Handlebars to generate the HTML.

  ## Directory structure